QTIM-Lab/DeepNeuro/README.md

 ## Contact

 DeepNeuro is under active development, and you may run into errors or want additional features.
 Send any questions or requests for methods to abeers@mgh.harvard.edu.
 You can also submit a Github issue if you run into a bug.

+## Acknowledgements

+The Center for Clinical Data Science at Massachusetts General Hospital and the Brigham and Woman's Hospital provided technical and hardware support for the development of DeepNeuro, including access to high-powered graphical processing units.